Delivery mode: BLENDED

 Qualified technologists are well paid and in high demand.
 A BCIT diploma opens the door to an exciting career as a technical expert who performs a variety of tasks, and who helps others by solving a wide range of technical problems.

 Technologists are respected as hard-working, creative, and knowledgeable people.
-You can investigate salaries on the compensation page of the Applied Science Technologists and Technicians of British Columbia.

 An edge in the job market